Miriam Schaer

-Miriam Schaer (born 1956) is an American artist who creates artists' books, and installations, prints, collage, photography, and video in relation to artists' books.
+Miriam Schaer (born 1956) is an American artist who creates artist books, and installations, prints, collage, photography, and video in relation to artists' books.
 She also is a teacher of the subject.

 Career

 Miriam Schaer was born in Buffalo, New York.
 She did her B.F.A. at the University of the Arts, Philadelphia; the School of Visual Arts, New York; and Boston University; and her M.F.A. at the Transart Institute, Creative Practice, Plymouth University, Plymouth UK.